samwilson/website/content/2004/0408_small-nook-to-call-my-own.md

 tags:
   - Miscellaneous
 ---
-The house/room/attic that I dream of making, inhabiting and remaking; &#8211; where is it?
+The house/room/attic that I dream of making, inhabiting and remaking; – where is it?
 What will it seem like to strangers seeing it for the first time?
 Many articles I have read of poet-build abodes, and rarely have they captured any true _poetic_ image of the space.
-Descriptions of construction method, natural environment, recyled materials abound, and all very accurate in their own way &#8211; but hardly ever any clue as to the loving comfort and intamacy that one has with such a place.
-A comment such as &#8220;I feel very at home here, in this place that I have made.&#8221; tells us nothing of what it actually _is like_ for this maker to be at home.
+Descriptions of construction method, natural environment, recyled materials abound, and all very accurate in their own way – but hardly ever any clue as to the loving comfort and intamacy that one has with such a place.
+A comment such as “I feel very at home here, in this place that I have made.” tells us nothing of what it actually _is like_ for this maker to be at home.

 <!--more-->

-> &#8220;Might I,&#8221; quavered Mary, &#8220;might I have a bit of earth?&#8221;
+> “Might I,” quavered Mary, “might I have a bit of earth?”
 >
 > In her eagerness she did not realize how queer the words